Magic wavelength at 477 nm for the strontium clock transition

 A frequency-tunable 140~mW diode laser at 477~nm (Toptica DL pro) is used as a test laser.
-The beam as a weak ellipticity leading to $(\omega_x,\omega_z)=(160,170)\,\mu$m, where $\omega_x$ ($\omega_z$) is the waist along the $x(z)$-axis.
+The beam has a weak ellipticity leading to $(w_x,w_z)=(160,170)\,\mu$m, where $w_x$ ($w_z$) is the waist along the $x(z)$-axis.
 We stabilize the laser frequency on a wavemeter (HighFinesse WS7-30) through its software-based PID controller.
 To guarantee its ultimate 30~MHz accuracy, the wavemeter is referenced on the 698~nm clock-transition laser~\cite{Baillard2007}.
-However, as the accuracy is achieved over a limited spectral range, we transfer it to the blue spectral region using a precise measurement of the 461~nm $\gstate\rightarrow\OnePOne$ transition, which we suppose to be close enough to the test laser at 477~nm.
-We compare the measured frequency of the 461~nm resonance with the value reported in the literature~\cite{Florian2014} with an precision of 5~MHz.
-Our measured frequency was found to be 146~MHz above the value reported in the literature.
-This variation, that we arribute to a systematic drift of the wavemeter, is subtracted from each measurement of the 477~nm laser wavelength to guarantee a frequency accuracy that is equal to the accuracy of the wavemeter around the clock transition.
+However, as the accuracy is achieved over a limited spectral range, we transfer it to the blue spectral region, performing an absorption spectroscopy of the 461~nm $\gstate\rightarrow\OnePOne$ transition on the ultracold gas.
+The spectrum is fit to a Lorentzian profile to determine the resonance frequency, which is found to be 146(5)~MHz above the value reported in the literature~\cite{Florian2014}.
+This variation, which we attribute to a systematic drift of the wavemeter, is subtracted from each measurement of the 477~nm laser wavelength to ensure a frequency accuracy equal to the accuracy of the wavemeter around the clock transition.